drossi1990/web-scraping-homework/README.md

 2. added initial jupyter notebook with dependency calls
 3. retrieved news title and article teaser
 4. working webscraping code for news, facts, and data.
 Image TBD.
+5. update to image code, still not functional